Early Detection of Social Media Hoaxes at Scale: Related Work

 Research in veracity classification has been largely limited by the dearth of proper datasets.
-As \cite{shu2017fake} stated, development of a dataset annotated for veracity is very challenging, as judgments from professionals are needed to carefully verify and subsequently annotated stories.
-As shown by previous research \cite{kumar2016disinformation}, average users struggle to distinguigh true and false stories, and it is therefore not a suitable task to be performed through crowdsourcing, requiring professional input instead.
-As a result, few datasets have been produced, and most of these datasets are created by first collecting false stories, and then completing the datasets with randomly picked true stories \cite{kwon2017rumor,liu2015real}.
+This is changing in recent years, however often with limitations in representativity of the dataset contents or quality of veracity annotations.
+As \cite{shu2017fake} stated, development of a dataset annotated for veracity is very challenging, as judgments from professionals are generally needed to carefully verify and subsequently annotated stories.
+As shown by previous research \citep{kumar2016disinformation}, average users struggle to distinguish true and false stories.
+It is therefore not generally a suitable task to be performed through crowdsourcing, requiring careful analysis of stories either through professional input or by checking reputable sources or evidence.
+As a result, few representative datasets have been produced.
+Most of these datasets are created by first collecting false stories, and then completing the datasets with randomly picked true stories \citep{kwon2017rumor,liu2015real}.
 The use of different methodologies for collecting false and true stories is however not ideal as it will inevitably differ from a real scenario.
+Furthermore, existing datasets are normally made of isolated posts annotated for veracity (cf. \cite{wang2017liar,tacchini2017some}), which pose limitations when one wants to investigate the earliness of veracity classification models in a incoming stream of multiple posts linked to a single story.
+To test our models at different points in time on a streaming scenario, we need to collect a timeline of tweets linked to each story instead.